danieldaug/Wordle/README.md

 # Wordle
 Created with Python and Tkinter GUI using VSCode.
-6 files representing 6 different iterations of creating the program piece by piece. wordyiteration6.py is the last iteration and finished product.
+There are 6 wordyiteration files representing 6 different iterations of creating the program piece by piece.
+Wordyiteration6.py is the last iteration and finished product.